-These are questions that measure a customer’s perceived worth of a product or service compared to the price or whether customers are getting the results they need from a product or service or the company’s employees.
-For example:
+These are questions that measure a customer’s perceived worth of a product or service compared to the price.
+Or whether customers are getting the results they need from a product or service.

 Customer Effort Score (CES) is a common results-based VoC survey that measures the ease of a customer service interaction – the effort a customer had to put in to get their problem solved:

 The above is a quantitative survey question and can be calculated in seconds, but you can continue with a qualitative follow-up to find out why the respondent answered with the number they did: